Barnehurst railway station

 Barnehurst railway station serves Barnehurst, Northumberland Heath and northern parts of Bexleyheath in the London Borough of Bexley; it is 13 mi 71 chain from Charing Cross on the Bexleyheath line.
-The station stands in a cutting: the small brick-built ticket office (in a similar design to others on the line) is above the up platform.
+The platforms are situated east of the Barnehurst Lane overbridge.

-Barnehurst was opened with the line on 1 May 1895.
+Barnehurst was opened by the Bexley Heath Railway on 1 May 1895 as part of its route from Blackheath to Slade Green.